slevithan/oniguruma-to-es/README.md

 Advanced options that take precedence over standard error checking and flags.

-- `allowOrphanBackrefs`: Useful with TextMate grammar processors that merge backreferences across `begin` and `end` patterns.
+- `allowOrphanBackrefs`: Useful with TextMate grammars that merge backreferences across `begin` and `end` patterns.
+- `allowAllSearchStartAnchors`: Silences errors for unsupported uses of the search-start anchor `\G`.
+  - Oniguruma-To-ES uses a variety of strategies to accurately emulate many common uses of `\G`.
+When using this option, if a `\G` is found that doesn't have a known emulation strategy, the `\G` is simply removed and JavaScript's `y` (`sticky`) flag is added.
+This might lead to some false positives and negatives, but is useful for non-critical matching like syntax highlighting when having some mismatches is better than not working.

 ### `target`